• Skip to primary navigation

 • Add a handful of rocket / arugula or baby spinach to the pesto before you blend it.

-• Make pesto tuna pasta with different pesto – if you fancy a change from basil pesto on your tuna pasta, try dill pesto, Thai basil pesto, or nut free broccoli spinach pesto.
+• Make pesto tuna pasta with different pesto – use traditional basil pesto or, if you fancy a change from basil pesto on your tuna pasta, try dill pesto, Thai basil pesto, or nut free broccoli spinach pesto.

 • Gluten free – use a gluten free pasta.